Adromischus bicolor

 Adromischus bicolor is a perennial, succulent plant in the family Crassulaceae.
 The species name bicolor refers to the light, grey-green leaves spotted with purple to purple-green spots.
 It is endemic to the Succulent Karoo of western South Africa, as well as the Eastern Cape, South Africa.

 Description

 Adromischus bicolor is a small, clumping plant with a compact habit reaching 4 cm tall and 9 cm wide.
 Its many small, grey-brown, succulent branches reach a diameter of 3 mm.
 The grey-green leaves with purple spots are obovate, sometimes obtriangular.
 One to two inflorescences begin to appear in the middle of summer, reaching up to 25 cm tall.
-The tubular flowers begin yellow-green at the base and gradate to a tinge of red.
+The tubular flowers begin yellow-green at the base and gradated to a tinge of red.
 The 2 mm long petals are white and triangular.

 Distribution and habitat

 Adromischus bicolor occurs in exposed rock crevices in eastern and western regions of South Africa.
 There are less than five known populations.
 Some variation in leaf shape occurs depending on the locality, and it is unclear if both groups are of the same species.
 It is the only species of the Adromischus section to grow endemically in the eastern Cape.
 It is one of thousands of species of succulent plants to occur in the Succulent Karoo.